-This is research competition for Foundation Dentists (FDs).
-You must be a FD who is undertaking your Dental Foundation Training with the 2023/2024 academic year.
-You may submit an entry based on a research project undertaken as an individual or an entry based on collaborative efforts involving a team of foundation dentists.
+This is a research competition for final dental/dental therapy/dental hygiene students.
+You must be in your final year during the 2024/2025 academic year.
+You may submit an entry based on a project undertaken as an individual or an entry based on collaborative efforts involving a team of up to 3 final year students.
+Your submission will require support from your supervisor(s), but the work must be undertaken by you.